Kürecik Radar Station: Background

 At the NATO Lisbon summit in November 2010, a strategic plan was concluded to establish a ballistic missile defense system covering all alliance members.
 As a NATO member state, the government of Turkey approved the installation of an early-warning radar system on its territory, but insisted on a condition that all the information gathered at the radar station would be strictly for use by the NATO member states.
 After signing an agreement on final conditions in September 2011, officials from Turkey and the U.S. determined a site near the town of Kürecik in the Akçadağ district of Malatya Province as feasible.
 In the 1960s, the site hosted a radar base for surveillance of the Soviet Union airspace.
-In the 1970s and early 1980s it was manned by a small US Air Force contingent and used as a communications relay site connecting Incirlik CDI with Diyarbakir and Erhaç air bases.
+In the 1970s and early 1980s it was staffed by a small US Air Force contingent and used as a communications relay site connecting Incirlik CDI with Diyarbakir and Erhaç air bases.
 Site security was provided by the Turkish military during those years as well.
 Kürecik is located 59 km west of Malatya.
 The radar station is situated on the hill of Çat Tepe at an elevation of 2085 m.

 Controversy

 The residents of Kürecik and many others from the region expressed their opposition and mounted protests right after the announcement of the radar site.
 In September 2011, Iran criticized Turkey for the establishment of the early-warning radar in southeastern Turkey, fearing it would serve to protect Israel from Iranian missile attacks in case of a war.

+On October 17, 2023, it is reported that civilians headed in mass to the Kürecik Radar Station to protest an alleged Israeli bombing of Al-Ahli Arab Hospital in Gaza City.
+Both Israel and the Palestinian Islamic Jihad deny responsibility for the explosion.